auzhangLABS/Deployment4/README.md

 Here is what I configured for CloudWatch, see [here!]( ).
 Once you finish configuring it will show up in meters within CloudWatch.

 #### Running on Jenkins and server performance
 For this deployment, we're creating a Multibranch Pipeline project.
 This allows Jenkins to create a set of Pipeline projects according to the branches in the repository.
 From examining the CloudWatch metrics on this EC2 instance, I was able to tell that the T2.medium was able to handle everything installed on it.
-Additionally, the CPU would increase once we were running another build.
+Additionally, the CPU would increase once we're starting another build.
+For this application, we can also use T2.micro however it would perform much slower due to the fact the T2.micro has 1 vCPUs whereas the T2.medium has 2 vCPUs.
+Additionally, a T2.medium also comes with more memory (RAM) and better network performance for a higher price.

+#### Setting Monitoring Alarms
+- To set up a Cloudwatch alarm, we go into Alarms and create an alarm.
+Next, you choose the metric you want to track and set the threshold, you want the alarm to trigger.

+## System Design Diagram
+To view the System Design Diagram, click [here!] (     )

+## Optimization: